wp-plugins/buzzsprout-podcasting/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Updated code for latest wordpress

 = 1.2.4 =
 * Enhancement for latest wordpress build

 = 1.2.3 =
 * Added a few new icons and a link to review the plugin